Notice to Mediate (Family) Regulation

 The Notice to Mediate (Family) Regulation applies to all family law proceedings in B.C.
 Supreme Court.

-Please note: If all parties to an action voluntarily agree to mediation, and also agree on a mediator, the Notice to Mediate is unnecessary.
+If all parties to an action voluntarily agree to mediation, and also agree on a mediator, it is not necessary to use the Notice to Mediate process.

 When the Notice to Mediate can be used